 I have found that when they’re this tiny, they’re too short to reach the counter, even with a stool!
 Plus, they’re still pretty squirmy.
 Putting them in their high chair/booster seat solves the problem by letting them reach either the table or their little tray.

-When General Leia was this little, we lived in a home in which I didn’t feel comfortable letting her roam free.
-So it was extra hard for me to cook and simultaneously corral her.
+Letting your kids “help” you cook can actually help you keep them out of trouble.
+When General Leia was a young toddler, we lived in a home in which I didn’t feel comfortable letting her roam free.
+It was extra-hard for me to cook and simultaneously corral her.
 I’d keep her in the high chair and find her something to do while I worked.

 One of my favorite memories is letting her “sort” black-eyed peas.
-Even though we’re up in Pennsylvania now, every woman from the South (heck, every man too), needs to know how to make a good pot of beans (I riff off of this pinto recipe now) or black-eyed peas (these black-eyed peas are SO good, although I tend to use a ham hock instead of turkey).
+Even though we’re up in Pennsylvania now, everyone from the South needs to know how to make a good pot of beans (try this pinto recipe or these black-eyed peas; you’re welcome).

 Anyways, an important step when you start with dried beans is to sort them and look for pebbles.
 Leia started this job a long time ago!